jainishrpandya/Converter-Temperature_Convert_Android_Application/README.md

 # Simple Temprature Converter in Kotlin

 This repository contains a basic implementation of a simple Temprature Converter using the Kotlin programming language.
-The Temprature Converter performs basic Celcuis to Ferenheit and vice-versa.
+The Temprature Converter performs basic celsuis to Ferenheit and vice-versa.
 It's a great starting point for beginners looking to learn Kotlin or anyone interested in understanding the fundamentals of building a console-based Temprature Converter application.

 ## Features

-- Celcuis to Ferenheit and Vice-Versa: Perform Convertion of two numbers.
+- celsuis to Ferenheit and Vice-Versa: Perform Convertion of two numbers.

 # Getting Started